qubvel/open-cities-challenge/README.md

 ##### Step 2.

 On this step 10 `Unet` models are going to be trained on data.
 5 Unet models for `eficientnet-b1` encoder and 5 for `se_resnext_32x4d` encoder (all encoders are pretrained on Imagenet).
 We train 5 models for each encoder because of 5 folds validation scheme.
 Models trained with hard augmentations using `albumetations` library and random data sampling.
-Training last 50 epochs with couninious leraining rate decay from 0.0001 to 0.
+Training last 50 epochs with continious learining rate decay from 0.0001 to 0.

 ##### Step 3.